 From the Workflows tab, select New Workflow.

-- Assign the workflow to a campus and/or category.
+Name the workflow and assign it to a campus and/or category.

 Select Create Workflow to begin adding steps to the workflow.